prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>An optional list of references to secrets in the same namespace
+<p>imagePullSecrets An optional list of references to secrets in the same namespace
 to use for pulling prometheus and alertmanager images from registries see <a href="https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/">https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/</a></p>
 </td>